jecklgamis/expressjs-app-example/README.md

 # expressjs-app-template

-This is an ExpressJS app template.
+This is an ExpressJS app template

 What's In The Box?